nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 assignees will be shown in the task list of the [current team section](#current-team-section).
 Let us run through an example on how to assign tasks randomly to your team members.

-Suppose you have task called `Create PR`, and you want to assign it randomly to your team members.
+Suppose you have task called "Create PR", and you want to assign it randomly to your team members.

-Identify the index of `Create PR` in the application (1 in the image below).
+Identify the index of "Create PR" in the application (1 in the image below).
 If you are not able to find the task, refer to the [find task command](#finding-a-task-find-task) on how you can find your task easily.

 Then, enter the command `assign random 1`.

-If done successfully, you should see the `Create PR` task being assigned to a random member.
+If done successfully, you should see the "Create PR" task being assigned to a random member.
 It should show up under in the task list of the [current team section](#current-team-section) as shown below.

 ![Assign Random Example](images/AssignRandomExample.png)